25 Years of Solving Cat Behavior Issues – The Cat Behavior Clinic

 Our behavior team scientifically observes, analyzes, and records animal behavior from a behavioral cognitive, ethological, and feline evolutionary point of view.
 We have helped thousands of cat owners for over two decades and in over 30 countries by phone or video solve their cat’s behavior issues.
 Recipient of the Golden Purr Award for her contribution to cat behavior, you can learn more about Mieshelle’s animal behavior study and experience at Oxford University and Harvard University here.

-We are the only cat behavior practice specializing in urination behavioral issues in cats.
+We are the only cat behavior practice specializing in urination and defecation behavioral issues in cats.

 - Aggressive cat behavior with the owner, other cats (or dogs), or people within the household.
 There are several types of aggression and you may have more than one type at play.

 - Clawing and other destructive behaviors — stop your cat from scratching the furniture.

 - Last, but not least, along with your vet, we can help your cat get the medical intervention it might need in addition to our behavioral expertise — some behavior problems are caused or exacerbated by pain or illness.
 Behavior problems caused by pain or illness often persist even after the medical problem is solved, and we’ll tell you when you need a good vet.